MaggieWalsh/Dan_Holland_Photography/README.md

     3. As a user, I want to be able to find out the cost of the products available, including delivery.
     4. As a user, I want to know a little bit more about the owner.
     5. As a user, I want to be able to contact the company.
-    6. As a user, I want to know where your paint stockists are located.
-    7. As a user, I want to be able to access your social media accounts.
   * ## Wireframes
     * Mobile, Tablet, and Desktop wireframes are all available [here.](docs/wireframes.pdf)
   * ## Design